One of the most challenging aspects of learning English is developing clear pronunciation.

 And here’s the thing: You don’t have to sound like a native English speaker from London to achieve this!

 So, how can you improve your pronunciation so that people all over the world can understand you clearly?
-Here are my five favourite tips for practising and perfecting your English pronunciation!
+Below are my five favourite tips for practising and perfecting your English pronunciation!
+(I also went live on Facebook recently with Hey Lady!
+Founder, Emma, to share these powerful pronunciation tips - you can watch the recording here!

 Observation is key to learning in many areas of our life and your English journey is no exception.
 If improving your pronunciation is your goal, why not take some time to sit back and observe.